whitepau/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 ## Example Output

 ```
+Test constrained kernel:
+Review arithmetic sequence with factor = 1
+Review arithmetic sequence with factor = 2
+Review arithmetic sequence with factor = 3
+Review arithmetic sequence with factor = 4
+Review arithmetic sequence with factor = 5
+Test unconstrained kernel:
-Calculating arithmetic sequence with factor = 1
+Review arithmetic sequence with factor = 1
-Calculating arithmetic sequence with factor = 2
+Review arithmetic sequence with factor = 2
-Calculating arithmetic sequence with factor = 3
+Review arithmetic sequence with factor = 3
-Calculating arithmetic sequence with factor = 4
+Review arithmetic sequence with factor = 4
-Calculating arithmetic sequence with factor = 5
+Review arithmetic sequence with factor = 5
 PASSED
 ```

-> **Note**: To observe the effect of `max_reinovcation_delay`, you should simulate the design and view the waveforms.
-The program output is only to verify functional correctness.
+> **Note**: To observe the effect of `max_reinvocation_delay`, you should simulate the design and view the waveforms.
+The program output only verifies functional correctness.

 ## License